Meteor-Community-Packages/meteor-autoform/README.md

 option for a boolean field.
 * `falseLabel`: Set to the string that should be used as the label for the `false` option for a boolean field.
-*  Any additional attributes are passed along to the generated DOM element, meaning that you can add `class`, etc. You can also use this feature to set default values for inputs by supplying a `value` attribute.
+*  Any additional attributes are passed along to the generated DOM element, meaning that you can add `class`, etc. When providing a boolean attribute, set it to `true` (no quotation marks) or a helper that returns `true`.
+You can also use this feature to set default values for inputs by supplying a `value` attribute.
 * `placeholder`: As with other attributes, this will be passed along to the generated DOM element, but you can also optionally do `placeholder="schemaLabel"` to use the field label defined in the schema as